-The figure below shows the location of the memory-module-kit connectors B1 to A4 on the system board.
+The figure below shows the location of the memory-module-kit connectors J4 to J1 on the memory-riser cards.

-The system board has eight connectors for system-board memory-module kits.
-The system can support up to 64MB of memory on the system board, but the amount of memory accessed may be limited by the operating system.
+Two memory-riser cards plug into the system board; one in system-board slot J11 and one in J14.
+Each memory-riser card has four slots numbered J1 through J4, with J1 located at the bottom of the card.
+The system can support up to 64MB of memory on the memory-riser cards, but the amount of memory accessed may be limited by the operating system.

 Memory Requirements and Limitations: Whenever memory is added or removed from the system, run Set Configuration from the Main Menu.
 If memory failed and then the customer runs customer diagnostics, the advanced diagnostics will not detect the failing memory.
-After defective memory is replaced, run the advanced diagnostic memory test or the system will not recognize the replacement memory.
+After defective memory is replaced, run the advanced diagnostic memory test or the system will not not recognize the replacement memory.

 The memory operates differently depending on which processor board is installed.
 Systems can be upgraded with a different processor board than the type indicated on the system serial number label.
-To verify which board is installed, you must start the system programs and select Display Revision Levels from the Main Menu.
+To verify which board is installed, you must start the system programs and select DisplayRevision Levels from the Main Menu.
 Make note of the submodel code displayed on the screen.